nshkrdotcom/nshkrdotcom.github.io/content/blog/2026-04-28-site-redesign-governed-execution.md

 the right posture: dark, precise, a little severe, and full of small hints that something larger is being assembled behind the panels.

-If the gremlins ask, this was only a CSS update.
+If the goblins ask, this was only a CSS update.